We believe that taking a proactive approach to prevention is key to mitigating the threat of opioid misuse and abuse in local communities.

 In 2018, our retail pharmacists received new training on medication assisted treatment (MAT), which provides strategies to work with patients, providers and colleagues in providing the most appropriate and compassionate care.

-And through our advocacy work, we’ve also been able to offer access to naloxone, the lifesaving opioid overdose-reversal drug, by establishing a standing order or similar protocol at CVS Pharmacy locations in 48 states.
+And through our advocacy work, we’ve also been able to offer access to naloxone, the lifesaving opioid overdose-reversal drug, by establishing a standing order or similar protocol at CVS Pharmacy locations in all 50 states.
 This protocol allows patients to obtain naloxone at the pharmacy counter without having to first obtain an individual prescription from a physician.
 We’re raising awareness about this program through in-store signage, enhanced counseling for patients prescribed opioids about the availability of Naloxone and a coupon program for patients without insurance.

 Aetna’s patient- and prevention-focused efforts have included prescription limitations; Controlled Substance Use programs that identify and intervene with at-risk members; a Naloxone copay waiver for fully insured commercial members once their deductible has been met; and the Guardian Angel pilot program, which expanded in 2018, and aims to identify and outreach to members who recently experienced an opioid-related overdose.